mrocklin/blog/_posts/work/2018-01-31-credit-models-with-dask.md

 <img src="{{BASE_PATH}}/images/credit_models/graph1.png" alt="calc task graph">

-This graph was a bit too large to render with the normal `my_task.visualize()` method, so instead we rendered it with [Gephi](https://gephi.org) and make the pretty colored graph above.
+This graph was a bit too large to render with the normal `my_task.visualize()` method, so instead we rendered it with [Gephi](https://gephi.org) to make the pretty colored graph above.
 The chaotic upper region of this graph is the individual equation calculations.
-Zooming in we can see the entry point, our input pandas DataFrame, as the large orange circle at the top and how it gets fed into many of the original equations.
+Zooming in we can see the entry point, our input pandas DataFrame, as the large orange circle at the top and how it gets fed into many of the equations.

 <img src="{{BASE_PATH}}/images/credit_models/graph_model.png" alt="zoomed model section">